Interested in being a volunteer workplace?

 Where can I get more information on the program?

-Further information about other aspects of NYA’s programming is available elsewhere on the website.
-You can also contact the office to speak with a Staff Member and request more information to be sent to you by e-mail or mail.
-Selected Work Placements will be forwarded a Workplace Supervisor’s Handbook with program guidelines and more detailed information.
+More information about other aspects of NYA’s programming is available elsewhere on the website.
+You can also contact us and request more information to be sent to you by e-mail or mail.